qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 `/etc/cni/net.d` location for CNI configs.
 It will only look at that directory if you disable the built-in CNI, Flannel.
 However, `meshnet-cni` works by layering additional network resources *on top* of resources created by a lower-level CNI referred to as the "delegate"; in this case Flannel.
-So if we disable Flannel and replace it wholesale with `meshnet-cni`, things will not work, but if we leave Flannel enabled, then `/etc/cni/net.d` is completely ignored.
+If we disable Flannel and replace it wholesale with `meshnet-cni`, things will not work, but if we leave Flannel enabled, then `/etc/cni/net.d` is completely ignored.
 This is an unfortunate design choice by k3s that also precludes use of